 The Woodbury Prize scholarship pays $5,000.00 in tuition fees for the duration of their enrollment in the program.
 All transfer students who are accepted into our Architecture (BArch) and Interior Design (BFA) undergraduate programs are automatically considered for the Woodbury Prize.
 To be considered for a Woodbury Prize students must have 3.0 GPA or above and a design portfolio.
 Woodbury Prize is announced in June each year.

 Applicants to the Applied Computer Science-Media Arts program may qualify for institutional scholarships which are awarded by a School of Architecture admissions committee upon review of the completed application.
 To be considered, students must have a 3.0 GPA or above, and demonstrate financial need.
 Scholarship applications include a short essay detailing student’s goals.
 Please contact Admissions Counselor Justin Stadel ([email protected]) for more information about the application.

-Woodbury University is proud to announce that we are increasing our merit scholarship packages for our graduate students in an effort to help you stay on track to achieve your educational and career goals during this challenging time.
+Woodbury University is proud to provide merit scholarship packages for our graduate students in an effort to help you stay on track to achieve your educational and career goals during this challenging time.